khanonjs/khanon.js-website/public/tutorials/01-blank-project.md

 # Overview
-Starts a project from scratch with minimum codebase.
+Start a project from scratch with minimum codebase.

 This tutorial can be found [here](https://github.com/khanonjs/khanon.js-tutorials/tree/main/01-blank-project).

 # Project structure

-A Khanon.js project is built by the `root` files, `src` folder, and `public` folder.
+A Khanon.js project is made by the `root` files, `src` folder, and `public` folder.

 ## `root` files